 Whether it’s for fitness, fun, or just an excuse to get outside and blow off some steam, biking has become more popular than ever.
 The biking boom is so big that some bike brands have doubled sales year after year, emptying warehouses to get thousands of riders out on streets and trails.
 Early on in the pandemic, bike shops were listed as essential businesses, as they help people avoid mass transit, commute to work, and get some fresh air, safely.
 Never before have we seen this type of rapid growth in all categories of cycling.

 Just as surprising, the bike boom has continued for a half year, with no signs of slowing down.
 Biking, as a way of transport, especially in cities, is the new normal.
-As seasons change and the days get shorter, colder, and wetter, riders will want to dress a little differently.
-For short trips to the grocery store, gym, or to see friends from a safe social distance, these pieces of gear will help you achieve an enjoyable bike riding experience in the cold season.
+As seasons change, riders will want to dress a little differently depending on the weather.
+For short trips to the grocery store, gym, or to see friends from a safe social distance, these pieces of gear will help you achieve an enjoyable bike riding experience during the spring season.
 And be sure to check out the best bicycles out there so you can get out and enjoy the outdoors.

 Breathable yet waterproof, this rain jacket will keep you dry in a downpour and still allow you to sweat without getting clammy on longer rides.
 You’ll also love that it comes with an attached hood, adjustable sleeve cuffs, zippered hand pockets, and drawcord-adjustable hemlocks for added protection and convenience.
 The jacket boasts a packable design for easy storage.